ryan-d-graham/ChangePointAnalysis/README.md

 ### Possible Applications

-This representation might be used for:
+This BB+NMF representation might be used for:

 1. **Event Analysis**: Identifying change points in time-series data.
 2. **Pattern Recognition**: Decomposing and analyzing multivariate data to uncover latent structures.